viljargjerde/Datasolver.jl/README.md

 Pluto.run()
 ```

-Navigate in the browser to the location where you saved the notebook and open it to explore the interactive demonstration.
+Navigate in the browser to the location where the notebook/repository is saved and open it to explore the interactive demonstration.
 Note that some of the cells in the notebook are hidden for presentation purposes, but can be shown by clicking the eye icon next to the cell.

 ## Usage Guide